JetBrains/guide/site/go/tutorials/webapp_go_react_part_two/develop_ui/index.md

 export default MessageEntry;
 ```

-`MessageEntry` renders an input field so the user can enter a new message, as well as a "Send" button.
+`MessageEntry` renders an input field so the user can enter a new message, as well as a **Send** button.
 The input value is bound to the text state.

-On clicking the "Send" button, the `handleSendMessage` function is triggered.
+On clicking the **Send** button, the `handleSendMessage` function is triggered.
 This function retrieves the user ID from local storage, then makes a POST request to the `/messages` endpoint with the selected channel ID, user ID, and text content as the payload.

 If the message is sent successfully, the `onNewMessage` callback is invoked with the new message so the parent `MessagesPanel` component can render it, and the input field clears.
 An alert displays if the message fails to send.